AdobeDocs/workfront.en/help/quicksilver/planning/architecture/delete-workspaces.md

 {{step1-to-planning}}

-This opens the last workspace you accessed.
+1. Click the workspace you want to delete.

-1. (Optional) Expand the downward-pointing arrow to the right of an existing workspace name and select the workspace that you want to delete.
+   The worspace page displays.

 1. Click the **More** menu ![](assets/more-menu.png) next to the workspace name, then click **Delete**.

    ![](assets/permanently-delete-workspace-confirmation.png)

 1. Type "**delete**" in the space provided, then click **Permanently delete**.
+This is not case sensitive.

     The workspace is deleted and cannot be recovered.
 Any record types, records, fields, and views associated with them are also deleted. <!--ensure this is right at or before GA-->